How To Upgrade Your Macbook Air with an SSD (2020 updated)

 From 2010 the Macbook Air used a M.2 (card) shaped SSD that was non standard.

 These cloning instructions are for the 2010 Macbook Air to the 2017 Macbook Air.

-This cloning method uses a MacOS installer USB to boot and then Disk Utilities to clone using the Restore function.
+This cloning method uses Disk Utilities to clone using the Restore function.

 Power off your Mac and replace the original Apple SSD with the new SSD.
 We ship detailed printed instructions with your SSD.
-All the tools and installer USB you need are included.
-Install the Apple SSD into the OWC Envoy external case.
+Install the Apple SSD into the OWC Envoy or Transcend external case.

-Plug the MacOS USB installer (included in ALL kits) into Macbook Air and restart your Mac.
-The MacOS Utility page will appear.
-We are not installing a new operating system but using Disk Utilities to clone.
-Go to Disk Utilities, either from onscreen menu or top drop down menu, and initialise the SSD <-- click link for detail instructions.
+Go to Disk Utilities, either from onscreen menu or top drop down menu, and initialise the SSD.
 Must be initialised as APFS format.

 In the left hand window pane of Disk Utilities select the new SSD.
 Click on Restore button on top menu.
 A pop up window will ask for “Restore from:” Select your original SSD that is in the Envoy case.
 Disk Utilities will now clone your old SSD onto the new SSD.

 The fastest and easiest upgrade is cloning with the Jetdrive 855 SSD and Thunderbolt 2 external case.